xray-group/mstruct/doc/source/index.md

 job type (0-data refinement,1-grid refinement)
 ```

-Note unfortunatelly you need to set the `LD_LIBRARY_PATH` evry time you activate
+Note unfortunatelly you need to set the `LD_LIBRARY_PATH` every time you activate
 the environment.

 ##### Linux with Conda